iotaledger/iota-wiki/shimmer/develop/endpoints/testnet.md

 ---
-description: The IOTA foundation provides load-balanced public Shimmer Beta endpoints, where MQTT and the HTTP REST API are enabled.
+description: The IOTA foundation provides load-balanced public testnet endpoints, where MQTT and the HTTP REST API are enabled.
 image: /img/logo/preview.png
 keywords:
 - devnet